-A Dormant and trading company are set up in exactly the same way.
-A company only becomes either officially dormant or trading when the first confirmations statement or accounts are filed at the end of the first year.
+A company only becomes either officially dormant or trading when the first confirmation statement or accounts are filed at the end of the first year.

-are filed with HMRC if the company has never traded, so no transactions show on the business bank account.
-To file these accounts you will need your UTR (Unique Tax Reference) number, company number and authentication code.
+Dormant Accounts will also need to be filed with HMRC (this is a nil return) if the company has not traded and no transactions show on the business bank account.
+You will need your Unique Tax Reference number (UTR), company number and authentication code.

 In place of trading accounts, if the company hasn’t done anything, you need to submit Dormant Accounts.